Some traditions never change, like watching Die Hard on Christmas Eve, and there are others that morph with the times.

 Cyber Monday evolved as an e-commerce response to Black Friday, but recent retail trends show that customers increasingly don't see much of a difference.

-Canada's Internet Factbook found that 45 per cent of Canadians generally visit a store's website before making a purchase in store.
+Canada's Internet Factbook found that 80 per cent of Canadians compare prices online before buying in-store.
 We often refer to this as webrooming, where consumers use the vast research and comparison power of the internet to augment their in-store experience.

-Conversely, the same study found that 55 per cent of Canadians browse in-store first and then purchase online.
+Conversely, the same study found that 46 per cent of Canadians rarely or never browse in-store before making an online purchase online.
 We call this showrooming, and Canadian retailers like Canadian Tire and Chapters/Indigo are increasingly providing options for their customers to shop wherever they like and have a consistent, hassle-free experience.

 No matter how you plan to shop this holiday season, remember that a .CA domain is a surefire sign of a business that understands Canadians, provides a seamless shopping experience, and supports the local economy.